OctopusDeployLabs/octopus-deploy-ha-bicep/README.md

 # Octopus Deploy HA Bicep and Powershell Scripts

-This repo contains a Bicep Script and a set of Powershell scripts that will stand up all of the architecture needed for Octopus Deploy HA.
+This repo contains Bicep and Powershell scripts that will stand up all of the architecture needed for Octopus Deploy HA.

 Currently this stands up two VMs and configures Octopus on each for HA.